-On average, listings lease in the $20's per square foot per year.
-The Garden Grove submarket is going through a a boost in rates.
-In the last 3 months, the median rate increased $2 per sqft per year.
-That's a 7% rise in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Garden Grove submarket is seeing a a boost in rates.
+In the last 3 months, the median rate increased $29 per sqft per year.

-Compared to the rest of the Metropolitan Los Angeles market, the Garden Grove submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Metropolitan Los Angeles market, the Garden Grove submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 19 listings have been listed, which means leases are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 17 listings have been posted online, which means spaces most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 82% of the listings in the Garden Grove are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,590 sqft.
-Most properties in this market are around 2 stories.
+The standard measurement for office space in this area is around 1,300 sqft.
+Most properties in this market are close to 2 stories.
 Most buildings in this market were built in 1981 and are Class B.